jeffdonthemic/jeffdonthemic.github.io/_posts/2009-08-20-rich-internet-applications-using-flex-salesforce-com-and-google-app-engine.markdown

 {% endhighlight %}
 <p>You'll also want to change the welcome-file to specify main.html instead of the generated index.html file.</p>
 <p>GraniteDS communicates with the servlet container via a remoting destination.
 A Remoting destination exposes a Java class that your Flex application can invoke remotely.
 The destination id is the logical name that your Flex application uses to refer to the remote class.
 This eliminates the need to hardcode a reference to the fully qualified Java class name.
 This logical name is mapped to the Java class name as part of the destination configuration in services-config.xml.
-Create a new folder under /WEB-INF/ called “flex” and create the following services-config.xml file.</p>
+Create a new folder under /WEB-INF/ called flex and create the following services-config.xml file.</p>
 {% highlight js %}<?xml version="1.0" encoding="UTF-8"?>
 <services-config>
  <services>